collapsed-stacks/atheism/questions/1742/how-can-an-atheist-answer-lewis-s-trilemma.md

 - posted by: [ThisIstheId](https://stackexchange.com/users/-1/404-thisistheid) on 2010-12-30
 - score: 0

-<p>I'm assuming you want an answer that doesn't just consist of him either being the lunatic or the liar, but accepting the trilemma,  if you deny that Lord is a possibility, then those would be the only two possible solutions.</p>
+I'm assuming you want an answer that doesn't just consist of him either being the lunatic or the liar, but accepting the trilemma,  if you deny that Lord is a possibility, then those would be the only two possible solutions.

-<p>I suppose one other alternative is to doubt the validity of the claims in the new testament regarding the things Jesus supposedly did and said.
-So, doubt the word of the bible seems a valid alternative, one that atheists, I expect, would not be reluctant to embrace.</p>
+I suppose one other alternative is to doubt the validity of the claims in the new testament regarding the things Jesus supposedly did and said.
+So, doubt the word of the bible seems a valid alternative, one that atheists, I expect, would not be reluctant to embrace.

 ## Answer 1750